When the Cards Won’t Give You the Answer

 The Practice of Not Knowing

-When the future feels foggy, the most helpful thing we can do is gently bring ourselves back to the present moment.
+When the future feels foggy, the most helpful thing we can do is gently return ourselves to the present moment.

-• Trying your best and letting that be enough.
+• Doing what needs to be done today — and letting that be enough.

-• Attending the social meetup you’ve been curious about.
+• Attending the social gathering you feel curious about.

 Not knowing doesn’t mean standing still.

-Sometimes it simply means walking forward without the full map.
+Sometimes it simply means walking forward without having the full map.

-You Can’t Really Be on the “Wrong” Path
+You Can’t Truly Be on the Wrong Path

 You can’t truly be on the wrong path.

-Every experience — even the detours — teaches us something about who we are, what we value, and where we’re meant to grow next.
+Every experience reveals a little more about who we are, what we value, and where we’re being called to grow.

-At a certain point, all the thinking, asking, and wondering reaches its limit—it becomes exhausting, takes you away from the present moment, and slowly steals your joy.
+At a certain point, all the overthinking reaches its limit.
+The endless wondering becomes exhausting and slowly pulls us away from the present moment.

-And the only thing left to do is to be curious enough to turn the page.
+And eventually, the only thing left to do is turn the page.

 To try.